 Warning sounds over processed foods

-They could be a reason why it’s hard to lose weight
+Could these be reason it’s hard to lose weight?

 By definition, processed food is a food item that has had a series of mechanical or chemical operations performed on it to change or preserve it.